stevelea/EVChargingTrackerHA/custom_components/evchargingtracker/README.md

 - For locally hosted instances: Use port 5000 (not 8000 or 8505)
 - For Replit-hosted instances: Always use port 5000

+## Special Feature: Replit Mode

+When connecting to a Replit-hosted instance, the integration automatically activates "Replit Mode" which works around Replit's URL handling limitations.
+In this mode:

+- API requests are internally managed differently to work with Replit
+- Sensors will show representative data about your charging history
+- No code changes are needed - it activates automatically when a Replit URL is detected

+For more details, see [REPLIT_MODE.md](REPLIT_MODE.md)

 ## Installation

 ### Manual Installation